YHmath/YHmath.github.io/index.md

 # Yohei Hada

-Master’s student in Mathematics, Kyoto University.
+Master course student in Mathematics, Kyoto University.

 ## Research Interests
-Algebraic geometry, complex geometry, and related topics.
+My research interests lie in algebraic geometry, complex geometry, and related topics.
+In particular, I am interested in the stability theory of coherent sheaves and the existence of special metrics.

 ## Contact